Kaliyugam (1952 film): Production

 The film was produced by Gordan Bai Merchant who also wrote the story, and was directed by V. S. Drupad.
-Screenplay was written by Maheshvel while the dialogues were penned by Viswanathan.
+Screenplay was written by Maheshvel while the dialogues were written by Viswanathan.
 Cinematography was handled by Vasanth N. Bhuva and the editing was done by G. G. Basheer.
 Hiralal Patel was in charge of art direction.
 Music was composed by Vimalkumar.
 The film was made at Srikanth Studios in Bombay.